AmanSachan1/Meteoros/README.md

 Performance analysis conducted on: Windows 10, i7-7700HQ @ 2.8GHz 32GB, GTX 1070(laptop GPU) 8074MB (Personal Machine: Customized MSI GT62VR 7RE)

+## Notes
+- We did not add checks (which is highly recommended when developing Vulkan code for other users) to make sure some features are supported by the GPU before using them, such as anisotropic filtering and the image formats that the GPU supports.

 ## Resources